D. Rajendra Babu

 D. Rajendra Babu (30 March 1951 – 3 November 2013) was an Indian filmmaker and screenplay writer in Kannada cinema.
-He has directed over 50 films in various genres, most of them being sentimental films.
+He directed over 50 films in various genres, most of them being sentimental films.
 He wrote and directed numerous blockbuster films, though many of them are re-makes.
-Apart from Kannada films, he directed a Malayalam and a Hindi film each.
+Apart from Kannada films, he directed one Malayalam and one Hindi film.
 He is considered one of the most revered directors of the Kannada film industry.

 Some of the notable works of Babu are Nanu Nanna Hendathi (1985), Olavina Udugore (1987), Ramachaari (1991), Ramarajyadalli Rakshasaru (1990), Halunda Thavaru (1994), Appaji (1996), Diggajaru (2000), Amma (2001), Encounter Dayanayak (2005) and Bindaas (2010).

 Early career

 Babu joined the Kannada film industry in the early 1980s as an actor, but later on became a filmmaker.
 He worked as an associate to many top directors such as Rajendra Singh Babu, K. S. R. Das and V. Somashekhar.

 Babu became an independent director with Jiddu, starring Tiger Prabhakar and Jayamala.
 Though the film was not a big success, his subsequent films such as Swabhimaana and Naanu Nanna Hendthi were massive silver jubilee hits.
 He has so far directed 50 films including a Hindi film, Pyaar Karke Dekho (1987).